- Images - Refers to the image type, as in Nginx, Golang, PHP, Redis, etc.

 About image versions

 Minimus follows the release schedule of the upstream projects.
 Every time a new version is released, Minimus will cut an image of the new version.
 The version numbers are identical to the upstream project and will be shown in the relevant image line in the Minimus gallery.
-Learn more about the Minimus new version SLA
+Learn more about the Minimus new version SLA The image version typically follows semantic versioning conventions in X.Y.Z format (ref).
+For example, for the nginx image, the latestmainline version is 1.29.3 and the latest stable version is 1.28.0 (on Dec 4, 2025).

 Minimus maintains the most recent version in each image line on a daily basis.
-Image versions that are actively receiving updates will be rebuilt whenever there are internal packages to update.
-These internal updates will not affect the image version, but will be recorded in the Digest History tab of the Image Version Card.
-Learn more about the digest history
+Image versions that are actively receiving updates will be rebuilt whenever there are packages to update.
+These internal updates will not affect the image version, but will be recorded in the image Changelog and the Digest History.
+Learn more You can also use the unique Timestamp Tag to identify the exact build you are using for an image version.
+The unique timestamp tag is a human-readable alternative to the image digest developed by Minimus.
+Learn more about timestamp tags An image line will often contain several image versions, listed chronologically.
+Minimus recommends that users update their image to the most recent version build as soon as possible to benefit from the vulnerability fixes.End of life (EOL) information

 Minimus images are built to support multiple CPU architectures (amd64 and arm64) and can run on different hardware platforms without requiring separate images.
-When you run the docker pull command to get an image from the Minimus gallery, it will automatically pull the correct architecture for your system.
+When you run thedocker pull command to get an image from the Minimus gallery, it will automatically pull the correct architecture for your system.

 Selecting the right image line